-Her painting in the present day is driven by a fascination with the human body and the feelings that this invokes.
-For her, it is important to portray the body in as honest a way as she can, irrespective of whether it would be considered classically beautiful or not.
-She is aware that the motivation behind this is probably a kickback against the social pressures of achieving the perfect figure.
-She believes this can be seen in her work both in technique and the emotion that it produces.
+"I am driven by a fascination with the human body and feelings this invokes.
+I show the body as honestly as I can, irrespective of whether it’s considered classically beautiful or not.
+I see the motivation behind this is probably a kickback against the social pressures of achieving the perfect figure."

 This review was published by Circle Foundation for the Arts © CFA Press ∙ Images are courtesy of the artist